bilalmalik101/Lab2.0/worksheet.md

 to use it to convert the US national debt
 (which as of 2020 was \$26,009,754,625,487)?
 Why or why not?
+Answer: No it cannot covert by using int simply because the number of bits are higer then the one which in made for so we well get error.

 7. Mixed types